Achbabita/Sales-Performance-Analysis-and-Forecasting/README.md

 ---

 ## 🎯 Objectives
-- Analyze sales and profit trends over time
+● To analyze sales performance over time
-- Identify high and low-performing products, regions, and ship modes
-- Study the impact of discounts on profitability
-- Support data-driven decision-making
+● To identify top and low-performing products and regions ● To explore sales trends using visualizations

 ---